gary-archer/oauth.cloudnative.base/2-kind-external-storage/README.md

 ./3-deploy-wordpress.sh
 ```

-## Persistent Volumes
+## Data

-The cluster creation now overrides KIND's default storage class to use the host computer.\
-MySQL data and Wordpress files are stored under the `/tmp/hostpath-provisioner` folder.\
+MySQL data and Wordpress files are stored under the `/tmp/hostpath-provisioner` folder on the host computer.
-You can recreate the whole cluster without data loss.